GatoGraphQL/GatoGraphQL/README.md

 _For alternative installation methods, check [Installing Gato GraphQL](docs/installing-gatographql-for-wordpress.md)._

-Download the latest release of the plugin<!-- @todo Fix when plugin released in wp.org [the latest release of the plugin][latest-release-url]--> as a .zip file.
+Download [the latest release of the plugin][latest-release-url] as a .zip file.

 Then, in the WordPress admin: